Health + Wellness

 The nurses in Health Services can answer questions about COVID-19 test procedures.
 If you have any of the above symptoms of COVID-19, or if you have received a positive test result, please contact Health Services immediately.

-The Office of Disability Services will continue to provide a wide array of services in a remote format during Fall 2020 semester.
+The Office of Disability Services will continue to provide a wide array of services in a remote format during the Summer semester.
 Disability Services staff will work closely with students, faculty, and staff to ensure appropriate accommodations are in place.
-To contact Disability Services, please email Disability@peace.edu.>
+To contact Disability Services, please email Disability@peace.edu.

 Know the symptoms of COVID-19